Kirk Speraw

-Kirk Crittendon Speraw (born August 21, 1956) is a former American basketball coach who was most recently an assistant basketball coach at the University of Iowa.
+Kirk Crittendon Speraw (born August 21, 1956) is an American former basketball coach who was most recently an assistant basketball coach at the University of Iowa.
 Speraw previously served as the head coach for the men's basketball team at University of Central Florida (UCF) from 1993 to 2010, during which UCF made four appearances in the NCAA tournament.

 Early life and education

 Kirk Crittendon Speraw was born and raised in Sioux City, Iowa.
 Before Kirk went to high school, his father Eugene "Bud" Speraw was an assistant basketball coach at Sioux City Central High School.
 Kirk followed his father to Sioux City Central games and helped keep statistics.
 Kirk later attended Sioux City North High School and lettered in basketball and four other sports, playing at guard on the basketball team.

 Graduating in 1975, Speraw turned down scholarships from smaller schools to walk on at the University of Iowa.
 Playing under head coach Lute Olson, Speraw lettered in the 1977–78 and 1978–79 seasons, during the latter of which Iowa won the Big Ten Conference regular season title and made the NCAA tournament.